JSS95/dataclass2PySide6/README.md

 Python package to dynamically create PySide6 widgets from dataclass

+> :warning: This package no longer actively maintained.
+Use [DaWiQ](https://pypi.org/project/dawiq/) instead.

 # Introduction

 dataclass2PySide6 is a package which provides widgets to represent `dataclass` instance as `PySide6` GUI.